-Discover how to make your own DIY paracord survival bow in this instruction video.
-If you have some paracord you can make a DIY paracord survival bow.
+Discover how to make your own paracord survival bow in this instruction video.
+If you have some spare paracord lying around, you too can make your own paracord survival bow!

 A DIY paracord survival bow is one of those things that could save your life in a survival situation.
 This article is going to discuss how to make a DIY paracord survival bow using the tillered stick technique.